 Others sources of inflammation include food allergies, gluten sensitivities, chronic illnesses, insomnia, infections and neurotransmitter imbalances.
 Specific tests can determine if you have a food allergy, gastrointestinal infection or a neurotransmitter imbalance.

 If your neurotransmitters are not in balance brain fog will occur.
 Low levels of dopamine, nor-epinephrine, epinephrine, or glutamate create lack of focus and low brain function.
-Once tested the individual can be treated with specific amino acids to correct the imbalance for better brain function.
+However, specific amino acids can correct the imbalance for better brain function.

 The most important nutrient for your brain is fat.
 Yes, fat.
 Fats are not a four letter word.
-Sixty percent of our brain is made out of fat.
-All of our 100 trillion cell walls are made up of 60-80 percent fat.
+Fat comprises 60% of our brain and 60%-80% of our 100 trillion cell walls.
+We need fat.
 Brain friendly fats include olive, avocado oils, and safflower oil.
 Nuts and avocados are also good sources.
 Eat more good fats such as essential fatty acids, Omega 3 and Omega 6.

 Beware of saturated fats found in animal products; they can raise homocysteine levels, the amino acid that can be toxic to your brain.
-Also beware of trans fats that are found in processed baked goods and fried foods.
+Also try to avoid the trans fats found in processed baked goods and fried foods.
 They make rigid, tough, slow brain cells.
 Get these fats off your plate.

 No matter how “normal” memory lapses may be, let’s face it, that doesn’t make them any less frustrating.
 Experts agree that the best way to keep your brain fit is to keep using it.

 - Keep lists.

 - Follow a routine.

 - Make associations (connect things in your mind), such as using landmarks to help you find places.